IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Assumptions
 -----------

 This guide assumes you are using a Mac.
-If you are using Windows or Linux, please reach out to other developers at https://groups.google.com/forum/#!forum/dataverse-dev
+With some tweaks, it's not hard to get a dev environment set up on Linux.
+If you are using Windows, you might have the most success using Vagrant, which is listed under the :doc:`tools` section.

 Requirements
 ------------